russeur/Life-Sim/README.md

 # Life-Sim

-I life simulator with organisms using natural selection and a grid based map
+A life simulator with organisms using natural selection and a grid based map

 <img width="503" height="501" alt="Life1" src="https://github.com/user-attachments/assets/3f019856-1255-4482-9534-dade9d0a94c4" />